prakharmrsl/easypcceo.github.io/pages/gaming-keypad/gaming-keypad.md

 </h3>
 <img class="img-right img-small" alt="Razer Tartarus V2 Gaming Keypad" src="/img/gaming-keypad/razer-tartarus-v2.png" />

-**Looking for the best gaming keypad on the market, without breaking the bank?**
+**Looking for the best gaming keypad on the market, that won't break the bank?**

 Good, you've come to the right place.

+A gaming keypad is a fantastic substitution for a gaming keyboard, especially if you play MMO games.

+So, here's the deal:

 In this guide, I'll be highlighting the top 5 best gaming keypads money can buy in 2018.